-The personal essay, which thrives on intimate reflection, offers remarkable creative freedom.
-Its narrative thread may unfold from a single, vividly remembered moment in the past: from an object, a scent, a photograph, a habit of a familiar person, a distinctive trait, a landscape — and much more.
+Intimate reflection is the lifeblood of the personal essay, which also grants extraordinary creative freedom.
+A narrative can begin from a single, vividly recalled moment in the past: from an object, a scent, a photograph, a familiar person’s habit, a distinctive feature, a landscape—and so much more.

 [Cover picture: Emina Haye, 2022.]